List of Oz books: Story collections and other works

 In addition to the canonical Oz books, several of Baum's works that are not Oz stories are nevertheless nominally set in the same fictional universe as the Oz books, and include several character crossovers.
-These are: Dot and Tot of Merryland (1901), The Life and Adventures of Santa Claus (1902), The Magical Monarch of Mo (1903), Queen Zixi of Ix (1905), John Dough and the Cherub (1906), The Sea Fairies (1911) and Sky Island (1912).
+These are: Dot and Tot of Merryland (1901), The Life and Adventures of Santa Claus (1902), The Magical Monarch of Mo (1903), The Enchanted Island of Yew (1903), Queen Zixi of Ix (1905), John Dough and the Cherub (1906), The Sea Fairies (1911) and Sky Island (1912).

 The rest of the "Famous Forty"

 Following Baum's death, publisher Reilly & Lee continued publishing annual Oz books, selecting new Royal Historians to record the latest Oz doings.
 These books, together with Baum's original fourteen novels, form the "Famous Forty", and are considered the canonical books of the series.

 Ruth Plumly Thompson's style was markedly different from Baum's.
 Her tales harked back to more traditional fairy tales.
 She often included a small kingdom, with a prince or princess who saves his or her kingdom and regains the throne or saves Oz from invasion.